mitchpaulus/neobem/doc/reference.inc.md

 character (`!`).
 These comments are available to have portions replaced by expressions and they are always passed along on to the output.

 The second comment type is internal to Neobem itself.
-These are like traditional comments in that they are parsed an then completely ignored.
+These are like traditional comments in that they are parsed and then completely ignored.
-They are only there to aid the reader of the code.
+They are intended to aid the reader of the code.

 So for example, given: